ChiyuCC/sequence-breaking-ff6/README.md

 ### Opera House

 -   In Jidoor, read Setzer's letter to name him
+    -   You could have also done this before Zozo, if you so desired
 -   Be careful not to lose the Door Timer Glitch!
-    -   You could have also done this before Zozo, if you so desired
+    -   Have a save state ready and try to enter Owzer's Mansion at the exact moment the Door Timer Glitch "clicks"
 -   Buy items from Jidoor if you haven't before
 -   Backtrack to Kohlingen to see Locke's cutscenes involving Rachel if you haven't yet (during the moogle raid)